paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-073-annuities-based-on-retired-or-retainer-pay.md

     (ii) *Rule if beneficiary eligible for social security offset computation.—* — If the beneficiary is eligible to have the annuity computed under subsection (e) and if computation of the annuity under that subsection is more favorable to the beneficiary than computation under clause (i), the annuity shall be computed under that subsection rather than under clause (i).

-(2) **DIC offset.—** — An annuity computed under paragraph (1) that is paid to a surviving spouse shall be reduced by the amount of dependency and indemnity compensation to which the surviving spouse is entitled under [section 1311(a) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section1311/a&num=0&edition=prelim).
+(2) **DIC offset.—** — An annuity computed under paragraph (1) that is paid to a surviving spouse shall be reduced by a portion (calculated under [section 1450(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1450/c&num=0&edition=prelim)) of the amount of dependency and indemnity compensation to which the surviving spouse is entitled under [section 1311(a) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section1311/a&num=0&edition=prelim).
 Any such reduction shall be effective on the date of the commencement of the period of payment of such compensation under title 38.

 (3) **Servicemembers not yet granted retired pay.—** — In the case of an annuity provided by reason of the service of a member described in clause (ii) or (iii) of [section 1448(d)(1)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1448/d/1/A&num=0&edition=prelim) who first became a member of a uniformed service before September 8, 1980, the retired pay to which the member would have been entitled when he died shall be determined for purposes of paragraph (1) based upon the rate of basic pay in effect at the time of death for the grade in which the member was serving at the time of death, unless (as determined by the Secretary concerned) the member would have been entitled to be retired in a higher grade.